Why Estate Planning Procrastination Kills Your Options

 Estate Planning Procrastination

 Most people wait until something bad happens before they take action or make decisions.
 Unfortunately, with eldercare, this can severely limit your options.

-In my book, “The ElderCare Ready Book,” I have a chapter titled “Famous Last Words.”
-These are things I have heard from clients that make me cringe, as I know how these circumstances can destroy any hope of using helpful planning techniques to assist them and their families.
+In my “ElderCare Ready Book,” there is a chapter titled “Famous Last Words.”
+These are things that I have heard from clients that create circumstances that will destroy any hope of using helpful planning techniques to assist them.

 - They don’t want to decide how to divide their estate.

-- They don’t want to expose their life to another person, such as their child, and feel as though this gives up their autonomy.
+- They don’t want to expose their life to another person, such as their child and feel as though this gives up their autonomy.

-Reasons to Start Estate Planning Early
+5 Reasons to Start Estate Planning Early

 About the Author

 Stuart Furman, Esq., is an elder law attorney of 34 years.
-He is President of the Southern California Legal Center, Inc. and ElderCare Ready, LLC, and author of The ElderCare Ready Book (2015) and The ElderCare Ready Pack (2015).
-He has been featured on AARP, Forbes, Maria Shriver, and many others.
+He is President of the Southern California Legal Center, Inc. and ElderCare Ready, LLC, and author of “The ElderCare Ready Book” and “The ElderCare Ready Pack.”
+He has been featured on AARP, Forbes, Maria Shriver and many other sites.
 His books are available online with most online retailers.
-For further information, and a link to purchase the books, please visit www.eldercareready.com.
-You can also reach him at 877-820-3335.
+For further information and a link to purchase the books, please visit: www.eldercareready.com.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.